oracle-livelabs/security/data-safe/register-autonomous-database/register-autonomous-database-ocw.md

 2. From the navigation menu, select **Oracle Database**, and then **Data Safe - Database Security**.
 The **Overview** page is displayed.
 If the **Welcome to Data Safe** tour dialog box is displayed, click **Stop tour**.

-    On this page, there are wizards to register the following types of databases.
-To register an **Autonomous Database on Shared Infrastructure with secure access from everywhere**, you use the Autonomous Databases wizard.
+    On this page, there are wizards to register the following types of databases:

     - Autonomous Databases
     - Oracle Cloud Databases